Series

 Consistency is how unknown products earn trust

 Unknown products don't get the benefit of the doubt.
-Users read signals, pattern drift, tone mismatch, behavioral surprise, long before they commit.
+Users read signals long before they commit.
 Consistency isn't polish.
-It's how trust forms before you've earned it.
+It's how trust forms.

 5